cloud-project-antonin-kylian/User-management/README.md

 # User Management Service

 This project is a simple User Management Service implemented in Java.
 It provides functionality to retrieve user information by ID.
 We can create, update and delete users.
+You can use the postman_collection.json to test the service.

 ## Table of Contents